fticr-sms/Metabolomics_DataAnalysis_NEMeSIS/README.md

 - Added PCA and Loading plot (biplot) based on the counts of each chemical composition series in each sample.
 - Some minor changes and additions in comments.

+#### V2.2 - HMDB Compound Pathway Assignment (17/11/2023)

+- Added possibility of reading target directly from the excel or csv file with your data (changed initial filtering place to account for this).
+- Added section that allows to see pathways related to HMDB compounds annotated.
+- Fixed 'Normalized Intensity' position (y axis) in compound finder plots.
+- Fixed deprecation issue in Kendrick Mass Defect plots.

 #### In Future Patches:

 - Add sMDiN analysis to notebooks.
 - Add XGBoost analysis.
 - Add customization of fonts in figures.
+- Grant possiblity of extracting more dataframes.
-- (Long term) provide graphical user interface as notebook alternative
+- (Long term) provide graphical user interface as notebook alternative.